Backup & Restore

 iMazing has always made it easy to select a different location for your local iOS backups, but what happens if you want to change your backup location and preserve your existing backup data?

-With iMazing 2.15 (released May 2022), we introduced this very capability, which is appropriately named Export Backup and Archives to Another Location and is available from iMazing's contextual menu (right-click on the device).
+This feature is named Export Backup with Snapshots to Another Location and is available from iMazing's contextual menu (right-click on the device).

-2. Select the location to copy your device backup/archives to:
+Select the location to copy your device backup/snapshots to:

-5. Decide if you want to use this new backup location for this device from now on.
-Wrapping up option 2
+When the operation is complete, you can decide if you want to save this new backup location for future use, and if you want to use this new backup location for this device from now on.

 💡 Background Info: iOS backups contain 100,000s of files and are very complex. iMazing is capable of maintaining multiple backups over time (snapshots) without duplicating files.
 As a result of how this is achieved, it is normal for your File System (Finder) to report that both the iOS device's backup folder and the iMazing.Versions folders are almost the same size.
 In reality, the iMazing.Versions folder is much smaller.
 The "reported" folder size does not accurately reflect the amount of drive space the backups are consuming, nor does it impact available drive space.